MichaelCurrin/learn-to-code/intro_to_coding.md

 - On the visual side, a company might have some people who specialize in design.
 - They might make flat images and graphics, which the web developers slice up and turn into a website.
 - Or the designers might actually make a mock-up that actually works as basic website or app, or a least serves as a design that can be converted into HTML and CSS.
 - There are tools out there which allow you to focus completely on the design and content without having to code.
-These are also g For example:
+These are also great for prototyping quickly.
+For example:
 	- [Wordpress](https://wordpress.com)
 	- [Wix](https://wix.com)
+- Following from the [Frontend](#frontend) section above, you might have people who specialize in the positions which include "User Experience" or similar in the title.

 ### Data Science